Jan 15, 2026

 Holism

-PHSU SON has a holistic method of nursing education that sees the student as a whole and prepares the student to deal with the patient’s holistic needs.
+PHSU SON has a holistic method of nursing education that views the student as a whole and prepares the student to address the patient’s holistic needs.

 Creativity